 - the alternate work location is in the Commonwealth of Virginia (if not, an out-of-state form needs to be completed and approved first);

 - the remote work arrangement will impact service quality or university operations, or increase workload for other employees;

 - the position can be structured to be performed independently of others with minimal need for support and little face-to-face interaction; and

 - performance can be measured by quantitative or qualitative results-oriented standards, not time spent doing the job.

-If an employee in an eligible position requests approval for telecommuting, the supervisor, in consultation with the Office of Human Resources, will determine whether the employee is eligible.
-Generally, the following conditions must be met to approve an employee for telecommuting:
+If an employee in an eligible position requests approval for remote work, the unit head, in consultation with the University Human Resources, determine whether the employee is eligible.
+Generally, the following conditions must be met to approve an employee for teleworking:

-- The employee has no active formal disciplinary actions on file for the current or immediately preceding review period;
+- The employee has no active disciplinary actions;

 - The employee has a demonstrated ability to work productively on his/her own and is self-motivated and flexible; and

 Supervisors must ensure that teleworking decisions are made for appropriate, non-discriminatory reasons.

 B. Ineligible Categories of Positions